Your website is the core of your personal brand.

-15. Mark Manson
+21. Mark Manson

-Mark Manson is a writer, blogger and internet entrepreneur known for his bestselling book, The Subtle Art of Not Giving a F*ck.
+Mark Manson is a writer, blogger, and internet entrepreneur known for his bestselling book, The Subtle Art of Not Giving a F*ck.

 Despite focusing on written content, Manson still takes care of the visual elements of his site, incorporating relevant graphics to complement his writing.

-His site displays call-to-action buttons to encourage visitors to subscribe to his newsletter and buy his e-books.
+His site displays call-to-action buttons to encourage visitors to subscribe to his newsletter and buy his eBooks.

 You shouldn’t be afraid to equip your personal site with features that don’t necessarily follow a standard format if they serve a clear function and don’t crowd out what’s important.

-16. Russel Brand
+22. Russel Brand

-Russell Brand’s website is modern yet minimalist.
 The black-and-white theme once again makes an appearance, with the logo and the mouse-hover effect offering colorful relief.